alienanietka/awojnar/research/index.md

     </p>
     <h3 style="font-family: 'Arial', sans-serif; font-size: 1.5em; font-weight: bold; color: #333; margin-top: 30px;">Planetary seismology as a test of fundamental physics</h3>
     <p style="font-family: 'Arial', sans-serif; font-size: 1.1em; color: #555; line-height: 1.6; text-align: justify;">
+  The internal structures of planets like Earth and Mars
+  <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.104.084097" target="_blank">vary</a>
+  slightly in extended gravity models, making them ideal for testing these theories.
+  <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.108.044055" target="_blank">Seismic data</a>
-      The internal structures of planets like Earth and Mars vary slightly in extended gravity models, making them ideal for testing these theories.
-Seismic data helps refine gravity models, and future neutrino telescopes are expected to provide even more precise constraints, especially on Earth’s core.
+  helps refine gravity models, and future neutrino telescopes are expected to provide even more precise constraints, especially on Earth’s core.
+  On the other hand, planets in our Solar System, such as
+  <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.104.104058" target="_blank">Jupiter and Saturn</a>,
+  as well as exoplanets and their
+  <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.105.124053" target="_blank">evolutions</a>,
+  may exhibit behaviors and characteristics that differ from those predicted by Newtonian physics.
     </p>
     <h3 style="font-family: 'Arial', sans-serif; font-size: 1.5em; font-weight: bold; color: #333; margin-top: 30px;">Big Bang Nucleosynthesis beyond GR</h3>
     <p style="font-family: 'Arial', sans-serif; font-size: 1.1em; color: #555; line-height: 1.6; text-align: justify;">